 Enjoy the open area of your porch on warm sunny days, and retreat to the covered area when it starts to rain — all the while taking in the beauty of nature and enjoying the fresh air.

-How This Works in a Transitional Space: Going from covered to uncovered is a smooth visual transition that allows you to gradually increase your exposure to the outdoors.
+Going from covered to uncovered is a smooth visual transition that allows you to gradually increase your exposure to the outdoors.

 Bringing Your Backyard Porch To Life